National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 Status: Signed with Louisville

-Louisville landed a big early commitment on National Signing Day when defensive end Ja'Darien Boykin chose the Cardinals over Colorado State and Miami.
+Louisville landed a big early commitment on national signing day when defensive end Ja'Darien Boykin chose the Cardinals over Colorado State and Miami.

-The four-star weakside pass-rusher is now the top recruit in a class that ranks 96th nationally.
+The 4-star weakside pass-rusher is now the top recruit in a class that ranks 88th nationally.

 247Sports wrote: "As a senior, Boykin recorded 52 tackles and 13 sacks in 11 games.
 He also forced and recovered a pair of fumbles.
 For his career, he totaled 208 tackles, 32 sacks and forced five fumbles.
 He also spent time on the offensive side of the ball, rushing for 88 yards and eight touchdowns on 11 carries in 2018."